dansmyers/Simulation/1-Python_and_Descriptive_Statistics/Deliverables/Limit.md

 <img src="https://www.thisisdig.com/wp-content/uploads/2023/11/the-eagles-812x609.jpg" width="300px" />

-*We stan our long-haired boomer soft country-rock overlords (Dig Magazine).
-The first song I learned to play on the guitar was "Take It Easy".*
+*We stan our long-haired 70s boomer country-soft rock overlords.
+The first song I learned to play on the guitar was "Take It Easy".
+Image from* Dig!*.*

 ## Overview